elkingarcia11/aqua/README.md

 ## Configuration

-Configure the environment variables for the project by creating a `.env` file and adding your Google Maps API Key:
+Configure the environment variables for the project by creating a `.env` file and adding your Google Maps API Key.

 ## Prerequisites

-Before running the project, ensure you have the following prerequisites:
+Before running the project, make sure you have the following prerequisites:

 - [ ] npm/yarn installed
 - [ ] npm/yarn dependencies installed